KaoWenChung/CoffeeMap_MVVMC/README.md

 ## Features
 ### UI Implementation
-- Implement CafeListView to display a list of cafe venues
+- CafeListView: Present a list of cafe venues
-- Implement CafeDetailView to present the detail of the cafe venue including images
+- CafeDetailView: Present the detail of the cafe venue including images
+- ImageViewer: A view that focuses on the pictures, users can zoom in for the detail of the photographs.
-- Implement CafeMapView to present the route between the user and the cafe venue
+- CafeMapView: Present the route between the user and the cafe venue
 ### API Data Fetching
 - Get cafe list by GET API https://api.foursquare.com/v3/places/search
   - Pagination by the cursor